inetrg/spoki/evaluation/README.md

 `addgeo` expects a gzipped CSV file with the file ending `csv.gz` as the input via `--input`.
 The columns to process can be chosen with `--field`.
 This can be added multiple times to process multiple columns.
 For each column two new columns will be appended with the names `COLUMN_NAME.country_code`, `COLUMN_NAME.region_code`, `COLUMN_NAME.continent_code`, and `COLUMN_NAME.city`.
 The date of the database to use can be set via `--date`.
 The provider used for libipmeta is set via `--provider` and defaults to `netacq-edge` (this option requires access to the CAIDA setup).

-The output file will carry the same name with a `geo.` in front of the `csv.gz` ending.
-(This is done via simple string substitution.)
+The output file will carry the same name with a `geo.` in front of the `csv.gz` ending. **WARNING:** This is done via simple string substitution.
+If your filename does not end in `csv.gz` the input file will be overwritten!

 After annotating a column the script prints info on the missing values.